 Year 1 2025 - 2026

-Welcome to the Year 1 blog for our first half term!
-We hope you have all had a lovely summer.
-We are very excited for the children to start Year 1 and for them to have a happy and fun start to the year.
-Below is an overview of what the children will be learning this term.
+Welcome back to the Year 1 blog for the Spring Term!
+We hope you have all had a Christmas break.
+It has been lovely to have the children back in school, they had so much to talk about and share with us.
+Below is an overview of some of what the children will be learning this term.

 Our Year 1 staff team are: